vy/vy.github.io/content/blog/post/20190425-elasticsearch-survival-guide.md

 an Elasticsearch plugin that exposes synonyms over a REST endpoint.
 That allowed us to query synonyms uploaded to an Elasticsearch cluster at runtime and manipulate it on-the-fly.
-After having 20 releases where we were convinced that there are no more concurrency bugs (actually, we had been pretty convinced in the previous 19 releases too), it worked like a charm.
-Though the real suffering started when we tried to upgrade the Elasticsearch supported by the plugin.
+After having 20 releases where we were convinced that there are no more concurrency bugs (actually, we were pretty convinced with the previous 19 releases too), it worked like a charm.
+Though the real suffering started when we tried to upgrade the Elasticsearch version supported by the plugin.
 In a nutshell, avoid writing custom Elasticsearch plugins, because...

 - Many Elasticsearch releases contain significant internal changes.
-It is highly likely the public APIs you erect your plugin on will get backward incompatible changes.
+It is highly likely the public APIs you base your plugin on will be hit by backward incompatible changes.

-- Getting concurrency right in an environment where you are not much accustomed to can be daunting.
+- Getting concurrency right in an environment that you are not accustomed to can be daunting.

-- You need to tailor your deployment procedure to ship the plugin everytime and everywhere it is needed.
+- You need to tailor your deployment procedure to ship the plugin every time and everywhere it is needed.
 You cannot just use the vanilla Elasticsearch artifacts as is anymore.